fruitlollipop/perp-dex-tools/README_EN.md

 - `--max-orders`: Maximum number of active orders (default: 40)
 - `--wait-time`: Wait time between orders in seconds (default: 450)
 - `--grid-step`: Minimum distance in percentage to the next close order price (default: -100, means no restriction)
-- `--stop-price`: For BUY direction: exit when price >= stop-price.
-For SELL direction: exit when price <= stop-price.
-(Default: -1, no price-based termination)
-- `--pause-price`: For BUY direction: pause when price >= pause-price.
-For SELL direction: pause when price <= pause-price.
-(Default: -1, no price-based pausing)
+- `--stop-price`: When `direction` is 'buy', stop trading and exit the program when price >= stop-price; 'sell' logic is opposite (default: -1, no price-based termination).
+The purpose of this parameter is to prevent orders from being placed at "high points for long positions or low points for short positions that you consider".
+- `--pause-price`: When `direction` is 'buy', pause trading when price >= pause-price and resume trading when price falls back below pause-price; 'sell' logic is opposite (default: -1, no price-based pausing).
+The purpose of this parameter is to prevent orders from being placed at "high points for long positions or low points for short positions that you consider".
-- `--aster-boost`: Enable Boost mode for volume boosting on Aster exchange (only available for aster exchange) `--aster-boost` trading logic: Place maker orders to open positions, immediately close with taker orders after fill, repeat this cycle.
+- `--boost`: Enable Boost mode for volume boosting on Aster and Backpack exchanges (only available for 'aster' and 'backpack')
+  Boost trading logic: Place maker orders to open positions, immediately close with taker orders after fill, repeat this cycle.
 Wear consists of one maker order, one taker order fees, and slippage.

 ## Logging